 - The path that is actually traversed / realized is the path that us assigned the least action.

-Thus is seems that the particle sniffs all the paths ((c) Richard Feynman) and selects a path distinguished by a particular property.
+Thus it seems that the particle sniffs all the paths ((c) Richard Feynman) and selects a path distinguished by a particular property.
 In addition, we have replaced the necessity to know the initial location and velocity by the knowledge of the location at the start point and the end point.

 It seems we are (nature is) working backwards.

 Actually, the particle is really sort of sniffing the path: This is a minimum, exactly: an extremum.
 Near an extremum the slope of a function is nearly zero.
-Thus the particle sniffs the neighbouring paths and checks for changes in the action.
+Thus the particle sniffs the neighboring paths and checks for changes in the action.
 The apparent contradiction between working forward and backwards is resolved if The Principle of Least Action is applied to smaller and smaller pieces of the trajectory.
 Since the principle holds for any path, it also needs to true for infinitesimal parts of a path.
 For these infinitesimal paths, the principle boils down (mathematically) to Newton’s law.

 A mathematical derivation might not be satisfactory from a philosophical point of view.
 Probably the following may serve as an explanation: Working with the Principle of Least Action we do not know or do not need to know the velocity at the start time.
 Thus we need some other information instead.
 By the way, also data as the total energy, momentum or angular momentum may be used as a substitute of the total information about the initial conditions in terms of position and velocity.